Las02/bachelor_project/README.md

 # Analysis of rRNA multiplicity and diversity
+### Aim
+The aim of this project was to establish correlations between the sequence diversity and copy number multiplicity of the 16S rRNA genes and bacterial traits and environmental factors.
+This was be done through data-mining both databases and bacterial genomes for 16S rRNA gene information and information about bacterias’ traits and the environment they live in.
+This information was then be used to build several statistical models that can explain the 16S rRNA gene’s variation in both copy number and degree of intragenomic sequence diversity.

+### Folders
+The files for the project is structured into 3 different main folders.
+Firstly, the folder "DataPreparation", which contains the files for gathering the data used for the project.
+Secondly, the folder "DataAnalysis" which contains the files for the dataanalysis in addition to files for preparing the data for modelling.
+Thirdly, the folder AntibioticResistance which contains the files for gathering information about antibiotic resistance mechanisms.
+A more in depht overview of the files can be found in the "README"s in the above mentioned folders.

 ### Abstract
 Bacteria exhibit variability in the number of 16S rRNA gene copy numbers, and in the degree of intragenomic sequence diversity between these copies.
 This variation affects microbial